frejanordsiek/hdf5storage/README.rst

 files, which are just HDF5 files with a different extension and some extra meta-data.

+All of this is done without pickling data.
+Pickling is bad for security because it allows arbitrary code to be executed in the interpreter.
+One wants to be able to read possibly HDF5 and MAT files from untrusted sources, so pickling is avoided in this package.

 The package's documetation is found at http://pythonhosted.org/hdf5storage/